mn200/inspector-strategies/benchmarks/HPCCG-1.0-mod/Readme-mod.txt

   HPCCG-csrStaticOMP     using HPC_sparsemv-CSR-schedStatic.cpp

+The HPC_Sparse_Matrix_struct contains a number of arrays of information:
+   nnz_in_row     ... int* with size of total nnz list_of_inds     ... int* like the col[] array in CSR list_of_vals     ... double* like the val[] array in CSR as well as a number of pointers into arrays: ptr_to_vals_in_row   ... double ** ptr_to_inds_in_row   ... int ** ptr_to_diags             ... double **
+which are intialized based upon start_row and stop_row for for an MPI_Rank to allow zero-based indexing.

 The following updates pertain to the HPC_sparsemv() routine.

 orig version:  HPC_sparsemv.cpp
-This file contains the original sparsemv function that works on the given HPC_Sparse_Matrix_struct, which contains pointers into the sparse matrix data files per non-zero 'row'
+This file contains the original sparsemv function that works on the given HPC_Sparse_Matrix_struct, which contains pointers into the sparse matrix data arrays per non-zero  (or 'row')

 CSR  version:  HPC_sparsemv-CSR.cpp

-This file contains a new function: HPC_sparsemv_CSR() It could be called from within the original: HPC_sparsemv() but it has been in-lined for efficiency.
-The first time HPC_sparsemv() is called, a traditional rowStart array (a static local pointer) is allocated and filled with the rowStart indices into the exiting col and val arrays which exist as list_of_inds and list_of_vals respectively within the sparse matrix structure.
-All other calls will simpley use the static rowStart array previously filled.
+This file contains a new function: HPC_sparsemv_CSR().
+It could be called from within the original HPC_sparsemv() function, but instead, the sparsemv_CSR code has been in-lined into the original sparsemv function for efficiency.
+The sparse matrix structure given above is almost in CSR format.
+The list_of_inds is essentially the col[] array, and the list_of_vals is essentially the val[] array.
+What we need is the rowStart[] array, which we can create using the given nnz_in_row[] array.
+The first time HPC_sparsemv() is called with the in-lined code, a traditional rowStart array (a static local pointer) is allocated and filled with the rowStart indices as calculated using the accumulation of nnz_in_row values up to the current row.
+Thus, we are not copying data values (found in the list_of_vals), just adding a one-time pass over an integer array which is of the size of the number of non-zeros in the matrix.
+This rowStart array will contain starting indices into the exiting col and val arrays which exist as list_of_inds and list_of_vals respectively within the sparse matrix structure.
+All subsequent calls to HPC_sparsemv() will simply use the static rowStart array previously filled.
+The rest of the in-lined code is a traditional implementation of a CSR sparsemv computation.

 Changes for OMP Schedule: